Nowhere to sleep?

 The first thing you need to think about is where you are going to sleep ....
 This can take a while so don't put it off.
 The last thing you want is to end up leaving it too late to find somewhere.

-Here are some things you can do (the best option is the first so start at the top and work down the list).
+Here are some things you can do (Work from the top of the list down).

 - Try and sort out somewhere to stay with family/relatives